Hanser Alberto Player Props: White Sox vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.6 K/9, the fourth-best in MLB.
+- The Reds pitching staff ranks fifth in the league with a collective 9.5 strikeouts per nine innings.

-- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (4.98).
+- The Reds have the 26th-ranked team ERA across all league pitching staffs (4.92).

-- Reds pitchers combine to rank 13th in baseball in home runs surrendered (35 total, 1.1 per game).
+- Reds pitchers combine to allow 37 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- Lodolo (2-1 with a 6.16 ERA and 44 strikeouts in 30 2/3 innings pitched) makes the start for the Reds, his seventh of the season.
+- Ashcraft gets the start for the Reds, his seventh of the season.
+He is 2-0 with a 2.00 ERA and 27 strikeouts in 36 2/3 innings pitched.

-- In his last appearance on Sunday, the left-hander went five innings against the Oakland Athletics, allowing three earned runs while surrendering five hits.
+- In his last time out on Wednesday, the right-hander went six innings against the San Diego Padres, giving up one earned run while surrendering six hits.

-- The 25-year-old has put together a 6.16 ERA and 12.9 strikeouts per nine innings across six games this season, while allowing a batting average of .338 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.